Belt Up Helmets Program

 Through the four-year partnership, helmets will be distributed to junior and senior clubs across the state which meet the eligibility criteria.
 All clubs will receive one Belt Up-branded Masuri British Standard-compliant helmet per eligible team progressively over the 4 years.

-Year two of the program will target clubs with teams participating in U12s & U13s boys and girls competitions.
+The 2021-22 season marks the third year of the program and will target clubs with teams participating in Stage 3 boys and girls competitions.

 The junior Belt Up helmets will come in black.

-The WACA will work with both CricketWest and the Country Cricket Board to confirm these associations and club eligibility each year.
+The WACA are working with both CricketWest and the Country Cricket Board to confirm the associations and clubs eligible each year.

 About Belt Up